OrnamentStudio/react-analytics/README.md

 npm install ornament-react-analytics
 ```

 This module targets Node.js 8 or later and the latest version of Chrome, Firefox, and Safari.
-If you want support older browsers use [Babel compiler](https://babeljs.io/).
+If you want support for older browsers use [Babel compiler](https://babeljs.io/).

 ## Usage

-You need to connect google analytics module by yourself.
+You need to connect google analytics script by yourself.
 For example you can simply include script tag

 ```html
 <script src="https://www.googletagmanager.com/gtag/js?id=UA-XXXXX"></script>